feast-dev/feast-credit-score-local-tutorial/README.md

 # Real-time Credit Scoring with Feast on Local Setup

 ## Overview

-Registry: Postgresql
-Offline Storage: duckdb
-Online Storage: Redis
+This tutorial is built from the original **[feast-aws-credit-scoring-tutorial](https://github.com/feast-dev/feast-aws-credit-scoring-tutorial)**.

 This tutorial demonstrates the use of Feast as part of a real-time credit scoring application.
 * The primary training dataset is a loan table.
 This table contains historic loan data with accompanying features.
 The dataset also contains a target variable, namely whether a user has defaulted on their loan.
-* Feast is used during training to enrich the loan table with zipcode and credit history features from a S3 files.
-The S3 files are queried through Redshift.
+* Feast is used during training to enrich the loan table with zipcode and credit history features from the **data** folder.
-* Feast is also used to serve the latest zipcode and credit history features for online credit scoring using DynamoDB.
+* Feast is also used to serve the latest zipcode and credit history features for online credit scoring using Redis

 ## Requirements

 * Python 3.11
+* Registry: Postgresql
+* Offline Storage: duckdb
+* Online Storage: Redis

 ## Setup

 Setup Postgresql and Redis by docker:

 ```
-docker run -d --name postgresql -e "ALLOW_EMPTY_PASSWORD=yes" bitnami/postgresql:latest
+docker run -d -p 5432:5432 --name postgresql -e "ALLOW_EMPTY_PASSWORD=yes" bitnami/postgresql:latest
-docker run -p 6379:6379 -d --name redis  bitnami/redis:latest
+docker run -d -p 6379:6379 --name redis  bitnami/redis:latest
 ```

 ### Setting up Feast